varshamohan08/ride_booking_system/README.md

 ## Ride Request System
 The Ride Request System is a web application that allows users to request rides and complete them for a fair.
-It consists of both frontend and backend components.
+It consists of both frontend and backend components. *(This repository contains the foundational structure for a Ride Booking System)*

 #### Features
 - User authentication: Users can sign up, log in, and manage their profiles.